twigphp/Twig/doc/functions/date.rst

         {# do something #}
     {% endif %}

-The argument must be in one of PHP’s supported `date and time formats`_.
+The argument must be in one of PHP's supported `date and time formats`_.

 You can pass a timezone as the second argument: